 Breast implants are available as round or shaped implants – which one is right for you depends on many factors such as the result you are trying to achieve, how thin you are, how much breast tissue you have naturally, what shape your breast is and what size implant you want.
 If you are thin and want a natural result, so that no one knows you have breast implants, a shaped implant may be the best choice.
 If you have a reasonable amount of breast tissue before the surgery or want more upper pole fullness, then a round implant may be a better choice.
 Dr Charles Cope will discuss these options with you.

-Modern cohesive silicone implants have had a textured surface for almost 30 years, with far fewer problems than the old type of smooth implants that were used in the 70s and 80s.
-Most cohesive silicone implants used in Australia are produced by Mentor (owned by Johnson & Johnson), and have a long track record of being good implants.
+Modern cohesive silicone implants have had a textured surface for 30 years, with far fewer problems than the old type of smooth implants that were used in the 70s and 80s.
+The commonest cohesive silicone implants used in Australia are produced by Mentor (owned by Johnson & Johnson), and have a long track record.
 There are newer modern versions of the smooth silicone implants (e.g. those made by Motiva), which some patients are choosing because of the rare risk of BIA-ALCL (breast implant associated anaplastic large cell lymphoma), which is associated with textured breast implants.
 Dr Charles Cope will discuss these options with you.

 As time goes on the chance of having some problem with your breast implants increases – possible problems include capsular contracture, implant displacement or movement and rupture.
 On average implants last 10-15 years, with 2-3% of people needing another operation every year*.
 If you are lucky implants can last 30-40 years without problems*.